rlunar/valkey-php/docs/content/keys.md

 ##### *Return value*

 Depending on the type of the data pointed by the key, this method will return the following value:
-string: Redis::REDIS_STRING
+string: Redis::VALKEY_STRING
-set: Redis::REDIS_SET
+set: Redis::VALKEY_SET
-list: Redis::REDIS_LIST
+list: Redis::VALKEY_LIST
-zset: Redis::REDIS_ZSET
+zset: Redis::VALKEY_ZSET
-hash: Redis::REDIS_HASH
+hash: Redis::VALKEY_HASH
-other: Redis::REDIS_NOT_FOUND
+other: Redis::VALKEY_NOT_FOUND

 ##### *Example*